EIBURS

 How to apply?

-The topics to be financed by EIBURS are initiated by EIB Group staff and selected by a committee composed of EIB experts.
-The selection of topics is followed by a public call for proposals posted on the EIB Institute’s website and simultaneously widely communicated including in the Official Journal of the European Union.
+The topics to be financed by EIBURS are suggested by EIB Group staff and selected by a committee composed of EIB experts.
+The selection of topics is followed by a public call for proposals posted simultaneously on the EIB Institute’s website and across a number of other channels including in the Official Journal of the European Union.

-– a letter from the director of the university’s department or research centre expressing an interest in obtaining an EIBURS and accepting the conditions of the call for proposals, including the acceptance of the EIB’s final decision.
+–letter from the director of the university’s department or research centre expressing an interest in obtaining the EIBURS grant and accepting the conditions of the call for proposals, including the acceptance of the EIB’s final decision (no template)

 Who is eligible?